Frequently Asked Questions about the Program

 Q: Do I need to major in economics as a undergrad?

-A: Not necessarily.
-Our program is intensive in mathematics, and any major that prepares you for rigorous thinking will be helpful.
-Past and current students have benefitted from a strong foundation in mathematics (e.g., through undergraduate course work in analysis.)
+A: No. Our program is intensive in mathematics, and any major that prepares you for rigorous thinking will be helpful.
+Past and current students have benefitted from a strong foundation in mathematics (e.g., through undergraduate and graduate course work in real analysis, measure theory, and probability theory).

 Q: What fields can I study?

 A: The expertise of our faculty and the broader NYU community supports PhD research in almost any field of economics.
-NYU Stern Economics faculty is particularly strong in macroeconomics (including applications to finance), industrial organization (including applied econometrics and theory), and economic history.
+Our own faculty is particularly strong in macroeconomics (including applications to finance), industrial organization (including applied econometrics and theory), and economic history.

 Q: How do I apply?